 God alone suffices.”

-Today’s gospel tells us not to worry about the future but focuses on trust in the Lord, and our common work.
+Today’s gospel tells us not to worry about the future but focuses on trust in the Lord and our everyday work.
 Wednesday is Ash Wednesday.
-We are called to Christ’s mission in a more profound way with the practice of prayer, fasting, with the hope of a greater closeness to the Lord.
+We are called to Christ’s mission more profoundly with the practice of prayer, fasting, with the hope of greater closeness to the Lord.

 Here’s the final “serenity prayer” coming from Saint Francis of Assisi, and most appropriate for the Lenten season.

 Francis knelt before the great crucifix that is now venerated in the Basilica of St. Clare in Assisi, and prayed:

 so that I may carry out what is truly your holy will.

 This prayer would have concluded there, according to legend, the figure on the crucifix, responded to Francis and spoke these words:

 “Go Francis, and repair my house which, as you see, is falling into ruin.”

 We have a task of responding to the Lord, by repairing and reviving our homes and hearts, for the sake of his gospel.

 Our Lady of Refuge, Castroville, CA.